 - (1) The vessel is transferred to the flag of another nation. - (2) The vessel undergoes alterations or modifications which the Commandant deems to be of a major character, such as the removal of a superstructure which requires an alteration of the assigned load line.
-For purposes of applying this criterion, any modifications to the extent that the vessel would require remeasurement are considered to be "of a major character".
+(See Regulation 5(3)(b) of Appendix B).